 So far, C has declared that he wants to do code camp every day.
 Alas, they only run the long full day ones in summer, and then move to short weekend sessions (once a fortnight) in term time.
 Oh dear.
 He was a little disappointed.

 I know he’ll also at some point be learning python.
 Now, for those who know me a little, you know I’m rather fond of that programming language.
 And I’m trying to be a good parent and not swamp him with cool stuff before he is ready.
 But … well, it’s so awesome.
 (BTW, yes I’ve been to nerdy coding conferences.)
 I’m very excited.
 And exhausted.

 Because while C was happily coding, J and I got to run all over the nearby beach, get soaked, covered in sand and still not actually slow down.
 Then J spent hours running from room to room with an adorable little girl with Downs as they played games together.
 While us mothers tried to make sure they didn’t destroy any computers or each other.
 Perhaps I’m not used it it anymore – I think I rely on C to play with J more than I realise.
 (And well, no, we couldn’t sit down as both kids are runners and it would take only one accidentally opened door in a a very crowded room for it to end in disaster …sigh).
 The second day, (which was raining), we thankfully avoided the beach and I dragged poor J on a long bus trip.
 Sitting down, see.
 With lots of pretty scenery.
 It worked a treat and I’m now only a little bit completely exhausted, not unable to raise my arms-level exhausted.
 Victory!

 All in all, a success.
 I hope.
 Coding wins!

 If you are interested in other computer resources for beginners, check out:

-- Design Patterns (Gang of Four) – an amazon affiliate link, but worth a read.
+- Design Patterns (Gang of Four).
 Or for a quick outline, check out BlackWasp’s summary.

 - Extreme Programming